Constructing Effective Customer Feedback Systems -- A Design Science Study Leveraging Blockchain Technology: Conclusion

 \section{Conclusion}

 This paper argues that the feedback provision to organizations via software artifacts can be improved by following the design principles identified in this work (Table \ref{tab:design_principles}).
 In particular, in this way a system can be instantiated that is useable, motivates users to provide feedback and that improves the quality of the collected information.
 By considering values of stakeholders explicitly in the design steps of an established Design Science Research methodology, this work accounts for both, i) the alignment of the created system with stakeholder values such as credibility and autonomy, and ii) an innovation in the way how feedback is provided to organizations by means of blockchain-based incentivization and contextualized information.
 Hence, the principles (Table \ref{tab:design_principles}) can be utilized by decision makers and managers to create novel value-sensitive and status quo-improving customer feedback systems.
+Moreover, the introduced methodology explicitly provides values as a rationale for design principles and also facilitates the efficient design of software artifacts by reducing the design space of potential system configurations to those that are compatible with stakeholder values.
+Finally, this work shows how blockchain technology enables the three design principles of CFS: public and immutable data storage, transparent computation, and appreciative feedback in the form of token rewards.